 Empowering young people is central to the Enviroschools action learning cycle approach.
 Learning about and incorporating Māori perspectives and the diversity within our communities is also woven through all elements of the programme.

-Close to 1000 schools across the country (one third of all NZ schools) are currently involved in the Enviroschools network.
+Close to 1000 schools across the country (one-third of all NZ schools) are involved in the Enviroschools network.
 This includes primary and secondary, mainstream schools and kura Māori, and schools across all deciles.
 There is also a growing number of early childhood centres.
 A network of over 60 facilitators work alongside students, teachers, whānau and community to establish and support schools in their action-learning journey.

-In the Kāpiti Coast District, there are currently eight Enviroschools committed to a long term, whole school sustainability journey:
+In the Kāpiti Coast District there are eight Enviroschools committed to a long-term, whole-school sustainability journey:

 - Paraparaumu School

 - Little Earth Montessori Preschool

 - Raumati South Kindergarten